detekt/detekt/docs/pages/configurations.md

 ## Output Reports

 Uncomment the reports you don't care about.
+The detailed description can be found in [reporting](reporting.md).

 ```yaml
 output-reports: